 Adding 4 new multi-week workout programs:

-— “Make your Fitness Comeback”: Includes HIIT, Strength, and Yoga, with three workouts per week each type, at 10 minutes long per type.
+— “Make your Fitness Comeback”: Includes HIIT, Strength, and Yoga, with three workouts per week for each type, at 10 minutes long per type.

-— “Build a Yoga Habit in 4 Weeks”: Two workouts of 10-minutes each per week, one slow and one energetic, where they are designed to pair up to your existing workouts
+— “Build a Yoga Habit in 4 Weeks”: Two workouts of 10 minutes each per week, one slow and one energetic, where they are designed to pair up to your existing workouts

-— “Back-to-Back Strength and HIIT”: Three workouts per week of 20 minutes each, split into 10-minutes each of Strength and HIIT.
+— “Back-to-Back Strength and HIIT”: Three workouts per week of 20 minutes each, split into 10 minutes each of Strength and HIIT.

-— “The Strength Basics in 3 weeks”: Three workouts per week, each focused on.
-Different body area, and aiming to establish correct technique.
-Note this one is available from January 12th.
+— “The Strength Basics in 3 weeks”: Three workouts per week, each focused on a different body area, and aiming to establish correct technique.
+Note, this one is available from January 12th.

 New Time to Walk Episodes: These include Penn Badgley, Mel B, and Michelle Monahan (later in the year for her).